 Believe it or not heat can damage a board, so you want to be careful where you leave it.
 The reflective material ensures you won't find a mess of wax inside when you open it up or cook your board while grabbing a beer with your bros after your session.

+The zipper is the most important element of your bag (more on that below too).
 If you buy a cheap bag you'll get a shitty zipper and it might fall apart in a few months while you are walking to the beach with your chick.

 Dude, don't let the chicks see your bag fall apart—so embarrassing!

-If you get on a plane without a surfboard travel bag it'd be like flying without your underwear, actually it'd be more like flying naked.
+If you get on a plane without a surfboard travel bag it would be like flying without your underwear, actually it'd be more like flying naked.

 Most surfboard travel bags have many of the same features as the day board bag but they are made with thicker padding and more resilient straps and handles.
 Unusually when you travel you take more than one board (different conditions bro) so you'll want one that fits two or more boards and also has a padded divider.

 You don't want those boards sitting directly on top of each other, too much pressure can smash the rockers together and snap you board—I've done it and it sucks.

 Most travel boardbags contain about 10mm of padding to protect your board from damage during transport.
 We felt that 10mm wasn't enough, so Wave Tribe Travel Bags are made with 13-15mm of padding.